mre/endler.dev/content/2018/fastcat/index.md

 ) -> Result<usize>
 ```

-Now I didn't implement the Linux bindings myself.
+Now, I didn't implement the Linux bindings myself.
 Instead, I just used a library called
 [nix](https://github.com/nix-rust/nix), which provides Rust friendly bindings to \*nix APIs.

 There is one caveat, though: